ddella/Debian11-K8s/Debian11-Docker-K8s.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Configure a K8s master node
-This should only be done on the master node of a K8s cluster.
+This should only be done on the **master node** of a K8s cluster and **ONE** time only.
 Initialize the master node with the command:

     sudo kubeadm init --cri-socket unix:///var/run/cri-dockerd.sock

-This should be the result of the `init` command:
+This should be the result of the `kubeadm init` command:

     Your Kubernetes control-plane has initialized successfully!